Kakamotobi/Learned/JS/Asynchronous/Async.md

   - pending: initial state where the promise is neither fulfilled nor rejected.
     - A pending promise can either be fulfilled with a value or rejected with a reason (error).
     - When either of these options happens, the associated handlers queued up by a promise's then method are called.
-  - fulfilled: the async operation was successfully resolved.
+  - fulfilled: the async operation was successfully fulfilled.
   - rejected: the async operation failed.
 - Promise Methods
   - **`.then()`**
-    - Attach a callback/code to run **if the promise is resolved**.
+    - Attach a callback/code to run **if the promise is fulfilled**.
     - **Returns a promise, hence can be chained on.**
-      - Ex: if this promise was resolved, check this promise.
+      - Ex: if this promise was fulfilled, check this promise.
   - **`.catch()`**
     - Attach a callback/code to run **if the promise is rejected**.
     - Returns a promise.